On the road…again!!!

 Charles Kuralt’s America highlighted his travel van, Willie Nelson gets associated with highways of the over-the-road truckers, and Bob Simon was often depicted in scenes of rural poverty in Third World countries during his foreign assignments.
 Regardless of the locale, the average person immediately thinks of wide-open spaces and the common folk one is likely to encounter there on a daily basis.
 Floyd, the tie hacker, was one of them.

 Floyd was a barrel-chested bear of a man who had only one eye, walked with a limp, and exuded a sense of confidence that he could tackle any job that was thrown at him.
 His past experience as a tie hacker in Wisconsin was a passport to his presence in the northern woods of Montana where we met on the job.
 Tie hackers were known to be rugged woodsmen who wielded heavy broadaxes to cut and shape railroad ties, sometimes referred to as sleepers.
 Floyd lived in a tiny house within sight of Warland Ranger Station and walked to work every day with his devoted wife, a Montana resident and former member of the Blackfoot Nation.
-Although tiny Warland, Montana is no longer found on maps because it was submerged, along with Warland Ranger Station, in the rising waters of the dammed-up Kootenai River.
-The subsequently formed Lake Koocanusa combines references to the Kootenai River, Canada, and the USA.
+Although tiny Warland, Montana is no longer found on maps because it was submerged, along with Warland Ranger Station, in the rising waters of the dammed-up Kootenai River, the subsequently formed Lake Koocanusa combines references to the Kootenai River, Canada, and the USA.
 But it was in and around Warland Ranger Station that Floyd and the rest of our seasonal work crew shared a few, spotty but memorable episodes of can-do.
 Sometimes it was a case of must-do.
-Floyd was up to the task.
+Floyd was always up to the task.